tommy-chin/School_District_Analysis/README.md

 ![exclusion of 9th grade Thomas High School district and charter scores.PNG](https://github.com/tommy-chin/School_District_Analysis/blob/main/Resources/exclusion%20of%209th%20grade%20Thomas%20High%20School%20district%20and%20charter%20scores.PNG)

 * __How is the school summary affected?__
-  *  In the school summary, the percentage of students passing the math and reading standardized testing were extremely affected.
-Before the Thomas High School 9th grade testing scores were excluded, the percentage of students passing math was 93.27% and the percentage after the exclusion was 66.91%.
-The percentage of students passing reading was 97.31% initially and the percentage after the exclusion was 69.66%.
-This would lead to the overall percentage of students passing going from 90.95% to 65.08%.
+  *  The school summary was slightly affected after the exclusion of the 9th grade testing scores from Thomas High School.
+The passing percentage of students for math went from 93.27% pre-exclusion to  93.19%.
+The passing percentage of students for reading went from 97.31% to 97.02%.
+The overall passing percentage of students went from 90.95% to 90.63%.
   *  __School Summary Analysis Before Thomas High School 9th Grade Exclusion__
   ![no exclusion school analysis.PNG](https://github.com/tommy-chin/School_District_Analysis/blob/main/Resources/no%20exclusion%20school%20analysis.PNG)
   *  __School Summary Analysis After Thomas High School 9th Grade Exclusion__
   ![school analysis after exclusion of 9th thomas.PNG](https://github.com/tommy-chin/School_District_Analysis/blob/main/Resources/school%20analysis%20after%20exclusion%20of%209th%20thomas.PNG)
+*  __How does replacing the ninth graders' math and reading scores affect Thomas High School's performance relative to the other schools?
+ * Even after the exclusion of the 9th grade testing scores from Thomas High School, the school still remains in the top 5 performing schools in overall passing percentage for standardized testing.

 ## Summary